obiwanjacobi/vst.net/docs/TroubleShooting.md

 ### Verify your plugin is correct

-In order to eliminate problem areas, you should check if you plugin is correct and has all the required files in its folder.
+In order to eliminate problem areas, you should check if your plugin is correct and has all the required files in its deploy folder.

 During development of VST.NET itself the [vsthost](https://www.hermannseib.com/english/vsthost.htm) is used as a test host.
 If your plugin does not load in this host you know that you are missing files.